Canadian National 89: Strasburg Rail Road

-In June 1972, the Green Mountain Railroad sold No. 89 to the Strasburg Rail Road (SRC) outside of Strasburg, Pennsylvania.
+In June 1972, the GMRC sold No. 89 to the Strasburg Rail Road (SRC) outside of Strasburg, Pennsylvania.
 The move from Bellows Falls to Strasburg was overseen by Strasburg employee Linn Moedinger.
 During a stopover in Penn Central's Buttonwood Yard in Wilkes-Barre, No. 89 was stranded when Hurricane Agnes caused the Susquehanna River to flood much of the area.
 No. 89 spent several days submerged in the rail yard but emerged with little to no damage.

-Upon arrival at Strasburg in July 1972, No. 89 was refurbished and put into service the following year on March 17, 1973.
+It arrived at Strasburg on July 15, 1972 and placed into service the following year on March 17, 1973.
 When No. 89 first arrived, it originally faced east when hauling excursion trains, it would remain that way until the turntable at the Railroad Museum of Pennsylvania was installed in late 1973.
 No. 89 frequently operated in tandem with Pennsylvania Railroad 4-4-0 No. 1223 on Strasburg's half-hour trains until it was taken out of service in the early 1980s for major repairs.
 During these repairs which lasted the majority of the decade, No. 89 was completely rebuilt from the ground up including major boiler and running gear work.
 Emerging from its rebuild in November 1988, No. 89 returned to pulling the half-hour trains, being joined by former Norfolk & Western 4-8-0 No. 475 in 1993.
 In October 2003, No. 89 was modified and repainted to its 1950s Canadian National appearance with the tilted monogram logo.
 In 2008, No. 89's tender logo was re-lettered to read "Strasburg Rail Road," in keeping with Strasburg's policy of historical authenticity.
+In 2026, it was announced that the locomotive would masquerade as Boston and Maine 1397 for a Lerro Productions Photo charter pulling a mixed freight train, This would be the first time a Boston and Maine lettered locomotive has operated in nearly 70 years.